 Product Claims / Claims of Cure / Testimonials

-When a customer or Achiever talks about their own progress you must still be very careful when using those to advertise your product line.
+When a customer or Ambassador talks about their own progress you must still be very careful when using those to advertise your product line.
 The FTC clearly states “Testimonials and endorsements must reflect the typical experiences of consumers, unless the ad clearly and conspicuously states otherwise.
 A statement that not all consumers will get the same results is not enough to qualify a claim.
 Testimonials and endorsements can’t be used to make a claim that the advertiser itself cannot substantiate.”

 Another good example of how to post a testimonial be to add a statement such as “Testimonials appearing on this site are individual experiences, reflecting real life experiences of those who have used our products in some way or another.
 However, they are individual results and results do vary.
 We do not claim that they are typical results that consumers will generally achieve.
 The testimonials are not necessarily representative of all of those who will use our products and/or services.
 Testimonials are based on personal experiences, and we cannot guarantee these same results for everyone.
 The testimonies are published VERBATIM except for the correction of grammatical or typing errors.
 No statements appearing anywhere on this website have been evaluated by the Food and Drug Administration.
 Our products are not intended to diagnose, treat, cure or prevent any diseases.”